Fabulous free Hastings Herring Festival: Everything you need to know

 Hastings Herring Fair returns for the weekend of 23 - 24 November, a fantastic free event on the Stade open space, in the heart of Hastings historic Old Town.

+The Hastings fishing fleet has been catching herring off local shores since at least the 1600s when records began.

-Now the council is inviting people to come along and celebrate the undervalued ‘silver darlings of the sea’ in their many wondrous forms, from bloaters to buckling and kippers, and other seasonal fish.
+Now the council is inviting people to come along to the free Hastings Herring Fair this weekend and celebrate the undervalued ‘silver darlings of the sea’ in their many wondrous forms, from bloaters to buckling and kippers, and other seasonal fish.

 SEE ALSO: Hastings man jailed for making false 999 calls to emergency services